 The report references a few studies that suggest daily consumption of coffee with caffeine may reduce risk of gallstones and gallstone disease.
-In the United States, 10 to 15 percent of the population is affected by gallstones.
+In the United States,

 “To my knowledge, there are no high quality, interventional, controlled studies that can support this claim.
 Most of these studies show associations which do not allow any conclusion about causality between coffee and these diseases,” Mayer told Healthline.